Finland study urges ban on strong beers in stores

 Around 3,000 people die in Finland each year because of diseases or incidents related to alcohol.

-The suggested ban would be modeled on a similar move by neighboring Sweden in 1977, which helped curb alcohol-related deaths.
+The suggested ban would be modelled on a similar move by neighbouring Sweden in 1977, which helped curb alcohol-related deaths.

 Finland's current limit for alcohol content at grocery stores is 4.7 percent.